Forest Health & Fire Mitigation

 MCH Packets

-If you see a little green packet attached to a tree, stump, this is a MCH packet to repel Douglas fir beetles and it is supposed to be there.
+If you see a little green packet attached to a tree or stump, this is an MCH packet to repel Douglas fir beetles, and it is supposed to be there.
+A Douglas fir beetle outbreak occurring down the valley and near Mountain Village has begun affecting Douglas fir trees in Mountain Village.

 San Miguel County 2019 Forest Assessment